MarieGotthardt/id2223-lab1/README.md

 ## Description

-In this Lab, we created a severless ML system for predicting the quality of wines and for creating new wine samples on a daily basis.
+In this Lab, we created a severless ML system for predicting the quality of wines and creating new wine samples on a daily basis.

 Interactive apps that utilize the ML system are hosted on Hugging Face and use Gradio for the user interface.